-Flexographic label printing is a more traditional print method and is based off of similar concepts used in a letterpress.
+Flexographic label printing is a more traditional print method and is based on similar concepts used in a letterpress.
 The flexographic press uses flexible rubber plates that are attached to cylinders used to apply ink to create the image.
 Each plate has thousands of tiny bubbles to hold ink and apply it uniformly.
 The press then uses the four-color process (CMYK) to apply each color and create the image on the label as the paper is pressed against each plate

-Flexobraphic printing generally maintains an exceptionally high quality of print.
+Flexographic printing generally maintains an exceptionally high quality of print.
 It is ideal for larger runs, as there is a large amount of setup cost, but low cost to run large quantities.

 The benefits of custom labels printed with a flexographic press:

-- High image quality, clarity and precision.
+- High image quality, clarity, and precision.

 - Lower per-label costs for larger quantities (e.g. 10,000+).